SasView/sasview/src/sas/sasgui/perspectives/fitting/media/fitting_help.rst

 ---------------------

-To fit some data you must first load some data, activate one or more data sets, send those data sets to the fitting perspective, and select a model to fit to each data set.
+To fit some data you must first load some data, activate one or more data sets, send those data sets to fitting, and select a model to fit to each data set.

 Instructions on how to load and activate data are in the section :ref:`Loading_data`.